 Removing task limits from Microsoft Planner

-Many users have asked about overall task limits within Planner, and by the end of December, we will have removed all functional limits to tasks.
+Many users have asked about overall task limits within Planner, and by the end of December, we will have removed all functional limits to tasks for most usage scenarios.
 When users open their Planner boards, we will surface the tasks that are most relevant to them and provide options to fetch older tasks as needed.

 We look forward to continuing the conversation on the Tech Community page and thank you all who could make it to Ignite this year!